M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - Provided Quantum Armor Heat and Freeze Resistant Tags for space exploration
 ### Create New Age
 - Provided Ad Astra and Quantum Armor Nuclear Protection Tag
+### Quark
+- Removed Crafting recipe for Cobbled Bricks, still can use stone cutter
+- Adjusted Sturdy Stone Recipe to use 4 instead of 9 for better compatibility

 ## **Forge Frontier Core Updates**
 - Added in New **Energitic Blaze Burner** for AE2 Machine Processing Recipes, will be removing AE2 machines replaced with Create related Recipes